-Sometimes after a dislocation it is normal to get a small patch of numbness on the outside of the shoulder; this should resolve with time.
+Sometimes after a dislocation it is normal to get a small patch of numbness on the outside of the shoulder, this should resolve with time.

-We do not routinely follow up patients with this injury, but we would like to know if you have any of the following symptoms so we can explore this further with you:
+If you have any of the following symptoms please call us so we can explore this further with you:

-- Pins and needles down your arm/hand - If you are struggling to move your arm at all - If you are experiencing pain and symptoms anywhere other than at the site of the original injury or surrounding area.
+- Pins and needles down your arm/ hand - If you are struggling to move your arm at all - if you are experiencing pain and symptoms anywhere else, other than at the site of the original injury or surrounding area.